openeuropa/oe_authentication/README.md

 This command will also:

 - Symlink the theme in  `./build/modules/custom/oe_authentication` so that it's available for the test site
 - Setup Drush and Drupal's settings using values from `./runner.yml.dist`.
-This includes adding parameters for EULogin
+This includes adding parameters for EU Login
 - Setup PHPUnit and Behat configuration files using values from `./runner.yml.dist`

 After a successful setup install the site by running: